Archaeology of Israel: Bronze Age / Canaanite period

 The Late Bronze Age is characterized by individual city-states, which from time to time were dominated by Egypt until the last invasion by Merneptah in 1207 BCE.
 The Amarna Letters are an example of a specific period during the Late Bronze Age when the vassal kings of the Levant corresponded with their overlords in Egypt.

 Archaeological remains

-In 2023 February, the remains of two elite brothers buried with Cypriot pottery, food and other valuable possessions were found in a Bronze Age tomb in Tel Megiddo.
+In February 2023, the remains of two elite brothers buried with Cypriot pottery, food and other valuable possessions were found in a Bronze Age tomb in Tel Megiddo.
 Bioarchaeologists identified the early evidence of a Bronze Age cranial surgery called trepanation in one of the brothers.
-The study published in PLOS One, reports that the younger brother passed away in his teens or early 20s, most likely from an infectious illness like leprosy or tuberculosis.
-The older brother who died immediately after the surgery had angular notched trephination and was thought to be between the ages of 20 and 40.
+The study published in PLOS One reports that the younger brother died in his teens or early twenties, most likely from an infectious illness like leprosy or tuberculosis.
+The older brother, who died immediately after the surgery, had angular notched trepanation and was thought to be between the ages of 20 and 40.
 A 30-millimeter (1.2-inch) square-shaped hole was created on the frontal bone of the skull after his scalp was cut with a sharp instrument with a bevelled-edge.